EnamiYa/C-subset-Compiler/parser/bup1/Notes.md

-- store productions in an array or vector of pairs
 - keep track of input sequence && stop when empty
 && reduced what's currently in stack compltely
 - accept when empty str and stack has start symbol